close button for sidebar

 • Don't give up if the first conversation doesn't go well.
 Try again later or use a different approach.

-If you're struggling to talk to your parents about money, there are a few resources that can help.
-You can talk to a financial advisor, a trusted friend or family member, or even a therapist.
 There are also many books and websites that offer advice on how to talk to your parents about money.
 If you're ready to set yourself some goals, check out our guide to setting SMART financial goals.

 Talking to your parents about money is a big step, but it's one that can be very rewarding.
 By following these tips, you can make the conversation go more smoothly and get the support you need!